United States Park Police: Authority

 The force functions as a unit of the National Park Service with jurisdiction in all federal parks.
 U.S. Park Police officers are located in the Washington, DC, New York City, and San Francisco metropolitan areas, and investigate and detain persons suspected of committing offenses against the United States.
 Officers also carry out services for many notable events conducted in the national parks.
 The U.S. Park Police are able to effect an arrest without a warrant in any unit of the National Park System, the District of Columbia, and the environs of the District of Columbia.

 Park Police have authority to follow a vehicle outside their jurisdiction if the offense was committed within the park.
 According to Park Police policy, lethal force can only be used when there is "imminent danger of death or serious bodily harm".

 In Virginia, USPP Officers are provided with Conservator of the Peace powers as set forth in 19.2-12 of the Code of Virginia with powers and duties provided under 19.2-18 of the Code of Virginia.
-In Washington, D.C. itself, USPP Officers have the same powers and duties as the D.C.
+In Washington, D.C., itself, USPP Officers have the same powers and duties as the D.C.
 Metropolitan Police.
 USPP Officers possess a limited arrest authority in the State of Maryland.
 The U.S. Park Police hold state arrest authority in New York [New York State CPL 2.15 part 9], and state arrest authority in New Jersey [New Jersey Code 2A:154-6].
 In California, arrest powers are provided under California Penal Code Section 830.8.
 These state arrest powers are in addition to powers held as federal officers.
 The U.S. Park Police primarily enforce laws including but not limited to Title 36 of the Code of Federal Regulations (CFR) and other federal statutes such as 16 USC and 18 USC, as well as state and local laws.

 Leadership

-In September 2019, Gregory T. Monahan became acting chief of U.S. Park Police.
-Upon Monahan's appointment, former Chief Robert Maclean was promoted to Interior Department's Office of Law Enforcement and Security.
+In May 2023, Jessica M. E. Taylor replaced Pamela A. Smith as the chief of the US Park Police.
+Taylor came to the role with 25 years of experience in federal law enforcement, previously having served as a special agent in U.S. Secret Service, Assistant Special Agent-in-Charge at the U.S. Department of Agriculture’s Office of the Inspector General, and Director of the Environmental Protection Agency’s (EPA) Criminal Investigation Division.

+Christopher S. Cunningham serves as the Assistant Chief of Police, and Jeffrey E. Schneider, Scott H. Brecht, and Lelani S. Woods Serve as Deputy Chiefs.

 Districts

-The United States Park Police operates patrol district stations in the New York City, San Francisco, and Washington, D.C. metropolitan areas.
+The United States Park Police operates patrol district stations in the New York City, San Francisco, and Washington, D.C., metropolitan areas.

 U.S. Park Police officers are charged with protecting national icons such as the Statue of Liberty, the Washington Monument, the Lincoln Memorial, the Jefferson Memorial, and other well known monuments and memorials.
 This is accomplished through the Homeland Security Division, which consists of the Intelligence/Counter-Terrorism Unit, the New York field office, and the Icon Protection Branch, which consists of the Central District Station and Special Forces.